LgLinus/docker-workshop/README_1_Node.md

 ## Exercise 1
 Creating the Dockerfile

-+ Create a Dockerfile in the backend folder which is based on a **node** image.
++ Create a Dockerfile in the backend category which is based on a **node** image.
 For example node:10-alpine.

-+ Specify the working directory for the dockerfile(ex /usr/src/)
++ Specify the working directory for the dockerfile(ex /usr/src/app)

 + Install your dependencies for the node application by copying over the package.json file and executing npm install.

 + Copy over all of the source files for the application to the working directory.
 So the container will have access to the needed files.
-Place them in /usr/src/app

 + Add an entry to the dockerfile that will execute npm start at startup.
 This will start the node server.
-Start app from /usr/src/app

 IF behind a proxy, you might have to add Environment variables to the image for your proxy settings.